 - Interviews with the stars of Squash past and present hosted by Nick Matthew

 - A feature or segment on BBC News when broadcasting sports results

-Even though the online viewing figures for the event were good, aligned with warm reviews; it is a shame that the BBC did not do a follow up on their breakfast the next day.
+Even though the online viewing figures for the event were good, and aligned with warm reviews; it is a shame that the BBC did not do a follow-up on their breakfast the next day.

 If they do not, the BBC will continue to unappealing broadcaster with no connection to the millennials.